luanraithz/fp.js/README.md

 # fp.js

-## These are my notes of learning FP with javascript with [this book](https://drboolean.gitbooks.io/mostly-adequate-guide-old/content/)
+## These are my notes of FP with javascript of [this book](https://drboolean.gitbooks.io/mostly-adequate-guide-old/content/)

 ### Content
   * [High Order Functions](concepts/HighOrderFunctions.md)